-SNGP3001 Advanced Clinical Nursing Assessment
+SNGP3001 Comprehensive Nursing Assessment

 This unit of study focuses on the advanced clinical abilities required for nursing assessment of patients, families and communities in the 21st century.
 Students will learn how to undertake advanced assessment of a patient's condition based on physical and psycho-social determinants of health and wellbeing.
 Students will be instructed in processes for analysis of this data to facilitate insightful informed nursing practice decisions.
 From the individual to community levels of the wider socio-economic context students will study emerging patterns of disease and how this impacts on their role as nurses.

 SNGP3003 Clinical and Patient Education

 Credit points: 6 Session: Semester 1 Classes: lectures/tutorials and independent learning/online Assessment: reflective journal (10%) and major assignment (50%) and written examination (40%) Mode of delivery: Block mode

 The field of clinical and patient education is addressed in the context of the healthcare environment with emphasis on continuing changes in technologies, information and evidence bases for practice.
 The unit involves a study of the literature on the nature of learned and performed skills and what impact they may have on the delivery of effective education in clinical settings.
 The unit also explores the role of the registered nurse in relation to patient education, staff education and student supervision.

 Credit points: 6 Session: Semester 2 Classes: lectures/tutorials, and independent learning/online Prerequisites: 12 unspecified credit points Assessment: presentation (20%) and manuscript (30%) and 3000wd journal manuscript (50%) Mode of delivery: Block mode